 When your organization has the best product or services, getting the RFP layout of your bid response right can make the difference between a winning bid and losing out on new business.
 Your bid needs to be 100% responsive to the Request for Proposal (RFP) in question.
 That way the person reviewing your proposal knows exactly where to look to evaluate your bid correctly.

 But this is harder than you might imagine!
-Some organizations re-use past RFP templates with confusing edits.
+Some organizations reuse past RFP templates with confusing edits.
 Others rely on terminology that may not be clear to you at first.
 Luckily, The Bid Lab helps clients manage their RFP responses every day.
-And we are happy to share the tips you need to get your RFP structure exactly right.
+And we’re happy to share the tips you need to get your RFP structure exactly right.

-The first thing you will need to do, of course, is read through the RFP in its entirety.
-Anyone who has seen an RFP though, will know this is not the easiest task.
+The first thing you’ll need to do, of course, is read through the RFP in its entirety.
+Although, anyone who has seen an RFP will know this isn’t the easiest task.
 RFPs can be very dense.
 Take the time to check each paragraph carefully.

-As you are reading, keep a separate list of every compliance issue you come across.
-Does the bid need to be submitted electronically or through the mail, for example?
-Many public entities calling for proposals will require various registrations, certifications, insurances, and more.
-By keeping track of each stipulation, you can delegate the tasks among your team and ensure that every issue is resolved will in advance of the bid’s submission deadline.
+As you’re reading, keep a separate list of every compliance issue you come across.
+For example, do you need to submit the bid electronically or through the mail?
+Many public entities calling for proposals will require various registrations, certifications, insurances and more.
+By keeping track of each stipulation, you can delegate the tasks among your team and ensure that every issue is resolved well in advance of the bid’s submission deadline.

 The same is true for attachments.
-Take note of each attachment that needs to be submitted with your bid.
-And be careful, because sometimes attachments that you need are not even included in the original RFP, but are added through addendums later in the process or linked to on an organization’s website.
-The earlier you start filling out the necessary attachments, the better prepared you will be for any curveballs (when a notary is required, for example).
+Take note of each attachment that you must submit with your bid.
+And be careful!
+Sometimes attachments that you need are not even included in the original RFP.
+Rather, they’re added through addendums later in the process or linked to on an organization’s website.
+The earlier you start filling out the necessary attachments, the better prepared you’ll be for any curveballs (when a notary is required, for example).

 This may seem contradictory, so allow us to explain.
-When you are explaining a process, product, or comparative advantage of your team, it pays to be concise.
+When you’re describing a process, product or comparative advantage of your team, it pays to be concise.
 Bid reviewers can easily identify excessive language or empty descriptions.
-That being said, you don’t want to leave out any item in an RFP’s scope of work from your proposal.
+That being said, you don’t want to leave out any item in an RFP’s Scope of Work from your proposal.

-The best approach is to match the headings and scope of work/services exactly between your proposal and the RFP document.
+The best approach is to match the headings and Scope of Work/Services exactly between your proposal and the RFP document.
 Keep the same order as well.
-Even if certain elements of your response repeat, it is better to answer each and every field of the RFP fully.
+Even if certain elements of your response repeat, it’s better to answer each and every field of the RFP fully.

-Take advantage of visually engaging charts, graphs, and images to help make your point with greater emphasis.
-This will allow you to convey large amounts of information quickly, in a manner that is easily digestible by your bid’s target recipient.
+Take advantage of visually engaging charts, graphs and images to help make your point with greater emphasis.
+This will allow you to convey large amounts of information quickly, in a manner that’s easily digestible by your bid’s target recipient.
 Evaluators also value creativity.
 It demonstrates a solid technical competency among your organization, while saving them time and effort.

 Still unsure about your RFP layout?

-With the above advice you are on your way to crafting a winning bid with a perfect layout.
-But if you are still unsure about getting your proposal in the perfect format, The Bid Lab can help!
+With the above advice you’re on your way to crafting a winning bid with a perfect layout.
+But if you’re still unsure about getting your proposal in the perfect format, The Bid Lab can help!